IJeffray/A3000_16MB/README.md

 The first spin of the design has been built and tested, with some design errors and PCB-level errors noted, though proven functional and reliable under regular use and under memory stress test situations.

-The updated/corrected design has not yet been built or tested.
+The updated/corrected design has now been validated and appears reliable.

 ## Licence